d-michail/python-jgrapht/docs/api/introduction.rst

 During the build process the backend JGraphT library is compiled as a shared library and bundled inside the python package.

-The python-jgrapht library provides a *graph* data-structure capable of representing various different kind of graphs/networks such as:
+The |Project| library provides a *graph* data-structure capable of representing various different kind of graphs/networks such as:

  *  **directed**: in directed graphs an edge :math:`(u,v)` is a directed pair of vertices,